JiangYuLab/CNVcaller/README.md

  `-w` We recommend 400-1000bp window size for >10X coverage sequencing data, 1000-2000 window size for <10 X coverage sequencing data.
 Increasing the window size will reduce the noise at the cost of sensitivity.

  ### 2. Individual RD processing
-Count the reads of each window across genome from BAM file and generate a comparable read depth (RD) file of each individual.</br>
+Count the reads of each window across genome from BAM file and generate a comparable read depth (RD) file of each individual. `referenceDB.windowsize` must be placed in current directory.</br>

 Three default directories `RD_raw`  `RD_absolute`  `RD_normalized` will be created in current directory in order, containing the raw read depth, read depth after absolute copy number correction and the final GC corrected normalized read depth of each sample.
 The name of the normalized RD file indicates the average RD (mean), STDEV of the RD and the gender (1=XX/ZZ, 2=XY/ZW) of this sample.
 The final read depths are normalized to one.</br>